Carlospetsdogs/Employee-tracker/README.md

 # Employee Tracker

 ## Usage
-The purpose of this application is to allow users of a company to manage their employees databases.
+The purpose of this application is to allow users of a company to manage their employees databases using the command line.
+Users will be able to view employees, departments, salaries, managers and roles.
+They can also add employees, add departments and update roles.

 ## Installation
 -install inquirer: run `npm i inquirer@8.2.4`